Tuition & Fee Refunds & Appeals

 - Written documentation of substantiated circumstances involving deadlines where a student has in good faith relied on information provided by a named College official, or the official's interpretations of the text of a College document or publication, and was consequently misled or mistaken about its terms.

 - Decisions will only address whether an adjustment of fees will be made.
-Grade assignments and other academic issues are not within the scope of these procedures and should be addressed to the appropriate Vice President.
+Grade assignments and other academic issues are not within the scope of these procedures and should be addressed to the appropriate Vice Chancellor.

 - Notification of a decision will be made in writing.